ResurgentDev/local-rag-ollama-basic-demo/README.md

 - LLM responses may sometimes hallucinate
 - Limited error handling
 - Hard-coded configurations
+- Document matching may not prioritize exact filename matches (e.g., when querying about README.md)

 ## Project Status

+This is a basic demonstration project designed to show core RAG concepts with minimal complexity.
+For a more feature-rich implementation with error handling, improved matching, and additional features, see [local-rag-ollama](https://github.com/ResurgentDev/local-rag-ollama).

-This is a demonstration project.
-While functional, it's designed to show concepts rather than serve as a production system.
-Feel free to use it as a starting point for your own RAG implementation.
+This repository will remain as-is to serve as a learning tool for understanding basic RAG implementation.

 ## License